Ostorlab/benchmarks/mobile/ios/oxo-ios-ben6/README.md

-# oxo-ios-ben6 WeatherNow - iOS TLS Certificate Validation Bypass
+# oxo-ios-ben6 WeatherNowApp - iOS TLS Certificate Validation Bypass

 ## Challenge Details

 ### Description
-WeatherNow is a clean and modern iOS weather application that provides real-time weather information, forecasts, and weather alerts for locations worldwide.
+WeatherNowApp is a clean and modern iOS weather application that provides real-time weather information, forecasts, and weather alerts for locations worldwide.
 The app features an intuitive interface with beautiful weather animations and detailed meteorological data.
 However, the application contains a critical security flaw in its SSL/TLS certificate validation implementation, allowing man-in-the-middle attacks and potential interception of API communications.

 ### Vulnerability Type and Category
 - **Type:** Improper Certificate Validation